shaman007/key-val/README.md

 * "add key value"  writes key with value, saving timestamp, but not overwrites it
 * "update key value" overwrites key with value, saving timestamp, but not add it
 * "search key" searches value by the key
 * "dump index offset" dupms what is in table from index to offset, if there are buckets there.
-Just "dump" returns first 100 indexes.
+Just "dump" returns first INITIAL_CAPACITY indexes.
 * "wipe" drops everyting
 * "size" show amount of key-values pairs and current hash table reserved
 * "delete key" deletes the key